adityaagarwal1710/Language-Translator-Application-Using-Python/README.md

 # Language-Translator-Application-Using-Python
-This Uses the googletrans python library to trranslate the input language into the destination language.
+This Uses the googletrans python library to translate the input language into the destination language.

 To instal the google translator use: pip install googletrans==3.1.0a0